South Gippsland Shire

-The Shire of South Gippsland is a local government area in Victoria, Australia, located in the south-eastern part of the state.
+The South Gippsland Shire is a local government area in Victoria, Australia, located in the south-eastern part of the state.
 It covers an area of 3296 km2 and, in June 2018, had a population of 29,576.
 It includes the towns of Leongatha, Korumburra, Foster, Poowong, Mirboo North and Meeniyan.
-It was formed in 1994 from the amalgamation of the former Shire of South Gippsland with the Shire of Mirboo, and parts of the Shire of Korumburra and Shire of Woorayl.

 The Shire is governed and administered by the South Gippsland Shire Council; its seat of local government and administrative centre is located at the council headquarters in Leongatha, it also has a service centre located in Mirboo North.
 The Shire is named after the Gippsland region, in which the LGA occupies the southernmost portion, including Wilsons Promontory at the southern tip of the Australian continent.

+History

+The South Gippsland Shire was formed in 1994 from the amalgamation of the former Shire of South Gippsland with the Shire of Mirboo and most of the Shire of Korumburra and Shire of Woorayl.

 Council

 Current composition

 The council is composed of three wards and nine councillors, with three councillors per ward elected to represent each ward.
 The entire council were sacked by the state government on 19 June 2019 due to bullying allegations and general dysfunctionality.
 The council was run by administrators until 2021 when a new council was elected.